-We currently plan to upgrade or begin the upgrade of 11 cinemas in the U.S., Australia, and New Zealand between now and the end of the year.
+We currently plan to upgrade or begin the upgrade of 9 cinemas in the U.S., Australia, and New Zealand between now and the end of the year.

-We have entered into lease agreements for four new cinemas in Australia (25 screens), which we anticipate will come online in 2019 - 2021.
+We have entered into lease agreements for five new cinemas in Australia (31 screens), which we anticipate will come online in 2019 - 2021.
+This includes the recently announced state-of-the art cinema at Miller's Junction in Melbourne, Australia.